KiroCarllos/Online_Training_Quiz_Exam/README.md

 By Kirellos Shehata and Amr Samy

-the project was uploaded and updated from its first day in aprivate repo
+the project was uploaded and updated from its first day in a private repo